pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Get metadata for all channels

-Returns a paginated list of Channel Metadata objects.
-Optionally include custom data.
+Returns a paginated list of Channel Metadata objects, optionally including custom data.

 #### Method(s)